dmbarbour/glas/glas-src/language-g0/README.md

 Static assertions serve a role in lightweight unit and integration tests.
 They can also support user-defined static analysis, e.g. we could assert that a program typechecks according to some function, though it's more convenient to leave regular analysis to the g0 compiler.

-## Export Function
+## Export

-The final step when compiling a g0 module is to evaluate the export function.
-The dictionary value for the module is input to the export function, and the output is taken as the module's compiled value.
-Export functions are potentially useful for procedural generation of definitions, or compiling values for consumption outside the g0 context.
-If the 'export' entry is elided, is equivalent to `export []`, returning the dictionary unmodified.
+        export list, of, defined, words

-### Export Word List
+        export [ Program ]

-Alternatively, g0 modules may export an inclusion list of defined words.
-For example, `export foo, bar, qux` filters the dictionary to contain just those three words.
-This provides lightweight support for simple export control, but anything more sophisticated will need to use the export function.
+The 'export' entry, if present, must be the final entry in the g0 module.
+It may take the form of a word list or function.
+In case of a word list, any words that aren't in the list are removed from the dictionary.
+In case of a function, it receives the module dictionary as input (including 'dict' header), and may return an arbitrary value as output to become the module's compiled value.
+If absent, is equivalent to `export []`, returning the unmodified dictionary.

 ## Static Evaluation

 Static evaluation is performed in context of macro calls, data definitions, procedural definitions, static assertions, and the export function.
 In all cases, static evaluation has access to compile-time effects.
-This include the 'log' and 'load' effects available to language modules, but may be extended with [compiler directives](https://en.wikipedia.org/wiki/Directive_%28programming%29) that influence or observe compiler state, perhaps increasing a quota or disabling a warning or requesting compiler version info.
-However, directives should be carefully considered to with regards to portability or complication.
+This include the 'log' and 'load' effects available to language modules, but may be extended with [compiler directives](https://en.wikipedia.org/wiki/Directive_%28programming%29) that influence compiler state, such as controlling compiler warnings or setting quotas.

 ## Partial Evaluation